Frequently Asked Questions

 Parking is relaxed on weekends for students attending the Spring semester orientation.

 A. No, unfortunately Dog Days does not provide childcare services for students attending orientation.
 We encourage you to make alternate childcare arrangements, as your Dog Days session is a full day of activities and often too long for younger children.

 Q. I want to be a teacher.
 What's my major?

 A. It depends on what area of teaching you want to pursue.
 If you wish to teach in an elementary school setting, then you should declare your major as Liberal Studies.
 If you want to teach at the junior high or high school level, then your major is dependent upon what subject you wish to teach.
 For example, to teach high school English you should declare yourself an English Education major; whereas, if you want to teach physical education, you should be a Kinesiology major.

 Q. I want to work in a forensic crime lab when I graduate.
 What should I major in?

 A. Typically, crime labs such as the California Department of Justice forensic laboratory, located on the Fresno State campus, employ scientists.
 If you are interested in working in this field, a degree in chemistry is a great educational foundation.
 For further information, please contact the Chemistry Department to speak with an advisor.

 A. All reservations are made through your student portal at my.fresnostate.edu.
-Freshmen must first "accept" your admission to the university prior to making your DOG DAY reservation.
+Freshman must first "accept" your admission to the university prior to making your Dog Day reservation.
 REMEMBER, your orientation reservation is NOT confirmed until payment is made.